 A Supplier Invoice Request is an online tool in Workday used to make a payment to a supplier when a PO is not required and the invoice is under the Direct Buy Limit.
-When the ultimate aggregate cost to the department for a service or the purchase of a product will exceed the direct buy limit, regardless of the period of time, please contact Procurement Services for guidance.
+When the ultimate aggregate cost to the unit for a service or the purchase of a product will exceed the direct buy limit, regardless of the period of time, please contact Procurement Services for guidance.

 - Suppliers must be registered with the UW.

 In the UW Connect Finance Portal you will find the following guides for entry:

 - Job aid PRO-J-05 Requisitions for Requisition Requesters UWA (limited steps)

 - Job aid GEN-J-05 Workday Finance for Employees as Self (more steps)